lfuelling/engineSync/README.md

 - Syncs a SoundSwitch project to the target drive
 - Fixes DB entries for track paths according to what's been synced
 - Works on macOS Ventura (and probably every OS golang runs on)
-- No dependency to CGO (using the modernc sqlite driver)

 ### What it can't do